2015 Summer Scholars Program in Liberal Arts & Leadership

 Scholars accepted into the program are only charged for room, board, and activities: $1,200.
 The cost of their honors coursework is covered by a full-tuition scholarship of $2,052 that is awarded to each accepted Scholar.

 Participants in the Summer Scholars Program in Liberal Arts & Leadership choose from a variety of academic options.
 Each Summer Honors Scholar will enroll in one of the following 3-credit honors courses based on his or her interests:

 Interested in healthcare and the natural sciences?
 This course gives students the opportunity to explore the health sciences and care of the sick and disabled through the lenses of the humanities.
 Through intensive readings and discussions, students will develop a deeper understanding of how healthcare relates to questions of truth, goodness, and beauty in the light of a Christian narrative of life and flourishing.

 The Literary Imagination of C.S.
 Lewis (3 credits)

-One of the clearest, most beloved, and most influential Christian writers of the 20th century, C.S.
+As one of the clearest, most beloved, and most influential Christian writers of the 20th century, C.S.
 Lewis creates for his readers in his works a concrete vision of Christianity centered on the love of God.
-In this course, we will examine Lewis’s articulation of his Christian faith as evidenced in his fictional works and in his apologetic texts.
-Through close readings of his works in their historical context, we will experience together how Lewis captures God’s grandeur, grace, and love in his writings.
+In this course, we will examine Lewis's articulation of his Christian faith as evidenced in his fictional works and in his apologetic texts.
+Through close readings of his works in their historical context, we will experience together how Lewis captures God's grandeur, grace, and love in his writings.

 Religion and Morality in a World at War, 1914-1945 (3 credits)